gmoigneu/webstack-configs/README.md

 webstack-configs
 ================

-Default configuration for varnish, nginx &amp; php-fpm
+Default configuration for magento, varnish, nginx &amp; php-fpm for a Magento stack